h2oai/h2o-3/h2o-docs/src/product/data-science/k-means.rst

 Defining a K-Means Model
 ~~~~~~~~~~~~~~~~~~~~~~~~

--  `model_id <algo-params/model_id.html>`__: (Optional) Specify a custom name for the model to use as
-   a reference.
-By default, H2O automatically generates a destination
-   key.
+Common Parameters
+'''''''''''''''''

--  `training_frame <algo-params/training_frame.html>`__: (Required) Specify the dataset used to build the
-   model. **NOTE**: In Flow, if you click the **Build a model** button from the
-   ``Parse`` cell, the training frame is entered automatically.
+-  `training_frame <algo-params/training_frame.html>`__: *Required* Specify the dataset used to build the model. **NOTE**: In Flow, if you click the **Build a model** button from the ``Parse`` cell, the training frame is entered automatically.

--  `validation_frame <algo-params/validation_frame.html>`__: (Optional) Specify the dataset to calculate validation clustering metrics.
+-  `validation_frame <algo-params/validation_frame.html>`__: Specify the dataset to calculate validation clustering metrics.

 -  `x <algo-params/x.html>`__: Specify a vector containing the names or indices of the predictor variables to use when building the model.
 If ``x`` is missing, then all columns are used.

--  `nfolds <algo-params/nfolds.html>`__: Specify the number of folds for cross-validation.
-This value defaults to 0.

--  `keep_cross_validation_models <algo-params/keep_cross_validation_models.html>`__: Specify whether to keep the cross-validated models.
-Keeping cross-validation models may consume significantly more memory in the H2O cluster.
-This option defaults to TRUE.

--  `keep_cross_validation_predictions <algo-params/keep_cross_validation_predictions.html>`__: Enable this option to keep the
-   cross-validation predictions.
-This option defaults to FALSE.

--  `keep_cross_validation_fold_assignment <algo-params/keep_cross_validation_fold_assignment.html>`__: Enable this option to preserve the cross-validation fold assignment.
-This option defaults to FALSE.

--  **parallelize_cross_validation**: Specify whether to enable parallel training of cross-validation models.
+-  `cluster_size_constraints <algo-params/cluster_size_constraints.html>`__: An array specifying the minimum number of points that should be in each cluster.
+The length of the constraints array has to be the same as the number of clusters.

+-  `export_checkpoints_dir <algo-params/export_checkpoints_dir.html>`__: Specify a directory to which generated models will automatically be exported.

 -  `fold_assignment <algo-params/fold_assignment.html>`__: (Applicable only if a value for **nfolds** is specified and **fold_column** is not specified) Specify the cross-validation fold assignment scheme.
 The available options are AUTO (which is Random), Random, `Modulo <https://en.wikipedia.org/wiki/Modulo_operation>`__.
 This value defaults to AUTO.

 -  `fold_column <algo-params/fold_column.html>`__: Specify the column that contains the cross-validation fold index assignment per observation.

+-  `ignore_const_cols <algo-params/ignore_const_cols.html>`__: Specify whether to ignore constant training columns, since no information can be gained from them.
+This option is enabled by default.

--  `ignored_columns <algo-params/ignored_columns.html>`__: (Optional, Python and Flow only) Specify the column or columns to be exclude from the model.
+-  `ignored_columns <algo-params/ignored_columns.html>`__: (Python and Flow only) Specify the column or columns to be exclude from the model.
 In Flow, click the checkbox next to a column name to add it to the list of columns excluded from the model.
 To add all columns, click the **All** button.
 To remove a column from the list of ignored columns, click the X next to the column name.
 To remove all columns from the list of ignored columns, click the **None** button.
 To search for a specific column, type the column name in the **Search** field above the column list.
 To only show columns with a specific percentage of missing values, specify the percentage in the **Only show columns with more than 0% missing values** field.
 To change the selections for the hidden columns, use the **Select Visible** or **Deselect Visible** buttons.

--  `ignore_const_cols <algo-params/ignore_const_cols.html>`__: (Optional) Specify whether to ignore constant training columns, since no information can be gained from them.
-This option is enabled by default.
+-  `keep_cross_validation_fold_assignment <algo-params/keep_cross_validation_fold_assignment.html>`__: Enable this option to preserve the cross-validation fold assignment.
+This option defaults to FALSE.

+-  `keep_cross_validation_models <algo-params/keep_cross_validation_models.html>`__: Specify whether to keep the cross-validated models.
+Keeping cross-validation models may consume significantly more memory in the H2O cluster.
+This option defaults to TRUE.

+-  `keep_cross_validation_predictions <algo-params/keep_cross_validation_predictions.html>`__: Enable this option to keep the cross-validation predictions.
+This option defaults to FALSE.

+-  **parallelize_cross_validation**: Specify whether to enable parallel training of cross-validation models.

+-  `model_id <algo-params/model_id.html>`__: Specify a custom name for the model to use as a reference.
+By default, H2O automatically generates a destination key.

+-  `nfolds <algo-params/nfolds.html>`__: Specify the number of folds for cross-validation.
+This value defaults to 0.

--  `score_each_iteration <algo-params/score_each_iteration.html>`__: (Optional) Specify whether to score during each iteration of the model training.
+-  `score_each_iteration <algo-params/score_each_iteration.html>`__: Specify whether to score during each iteration of the model training.
 This option is disabled by default.

--  `k <algo-params/k.html>`__: Specify the number of clusters (groups of data) in a dataset that are similar to one another.
-This value defaults to 1.

--  `estimate_k <algo-params/estimate_k.html>`__: Specify whether to estimate the number of clusters (<=k) iteratively (independent of the seed) and deterministically (beginning with ``k=1,2,3...``).
-If enabled, for each **k** that, the estimate will go up to **max_iteration**.
-This option is disabled by default.

 -  `user_points <algo-params/user_points.html>`__: Specify a dataframe, where each row represents an initial cluster center.

--  `max_iterations <algo-params/max_iterations.html>`__: Specify the maximum number of training iterations.
-The range is 0 to 1e6, and the default value is 10.

--  `standardize <algo-params/standardize.html>`__: Enable this option to standardize the numeric columns to have a mean of zero and unit variance.
-Standardization is highly recommended; if you do not use standardization, the results can include components that are dominated by variables that appear to  have larger variances relative to other attributes as a matter of scale, rather than true contribution.
-This option is enabled by default.

-    **Note**: If standardization is enabled, each column of numeric data is centered and scaled so that its mean is zero and its standard deviation is one before the algorithm is used.
-At the end of the process, the cluster centers on both the standardized scale (``centers_std``) and the de-standardized scale (``centers``).
-To de-standardize the centers, the algorithm multiplies by the original standard deviation of the corresponding column and adds the original mean.
-Enabling standardization is mathematically equivalent to using ``h2o.scale`` in R with ``center`` = TRUE and ``scale`` = TRUE on the numeric columns.
-Therefore, there will be no discernible difference if standardization is enabled or not for K-Means, since H2O calculates unstandardized centroids.

--  `seed <algo-params/seed.html>`__: Specify the random number generator (RNG) seed for algorithm components dependent on randomization.
-The seed is consistent for each H2O instance so that you can create models with the same starting conditions in alternative configurations.
-This value defaults to -1 (time-based random number).

--  `init <algo-params/init.html>`__: Specify the initialization mode.
-The options are Random, Furthest (default), PlusPlus, or User.

- - Random initialization randomly samples the k-specified value of the rows of the training data as cluster centers.
- - PlusPlus initialization chooses one initial center at random and weights the random selection of subsequent centers so that points furthest from the first center are more likely to be chosen.
- - Furthest initialization chooses one initial center at random and then chooses the next center to be the point furthest away in terms of Euclidean distance.
- - User initialization requires the corresponding ``user_points`` parameter.
-Note that the user-specified points dataset must have the same number of columns as the training dataset.

- **Note**: If PlusPlus is specified, the initial Y matrix is chosen by the final cluster centers from the K-Means PlusPlus algorithm.

-- `max_runtime_secs <algo-params/max_runtime_secs.html>`__: Maximum allowed runtime in seconds for model training.
-This value is set to 0 (disabled) by default.

-- **max_categorical_levels**: For each categorical feature, specify a limit on the number of most frequent categorical levels used for model training.
+Hyperparameters
+'''''''''''''''

 - `categorical_encoding <algo-params/categorical_encoding.html>`__: Specify one of the following encoding schemes for handling categorical features: